Shivangi-Samaymantri/Game-Sales-Insights/README.md

 ---

 ## Future Work
-- Adding predictive models for sales trends.
-- Expanding
+- Expanding the analysis to include regional sales data.